Migz93/ha-local-photos/README.md

 - Very large images (>20MB) are skipped to prevent performance issues.
 - For best performance, keep your photo collection reasonably sized.
 Having thousands of high-resolution photos may impact performance.

-## Future plans
-- Support for videos
-- Support for filtering images by file name or metadata
-- Support for filtering images by date/time
-- Custom photo carousel frontend component
-- Add trigger on new media detection
-- Add ability to rotate images
-- Add support for image metadata extraction (EXIF data)

 ## Debug Logging
 To enable debug log, add the following lines to your configuration.yaml and restart your HomeAssistant.